AdoriZahard/hi3er/docs/index.md

 **Blessing of Sharp Flames**: Charged ATK's Schielhau deals an extra 600 + 800% ATK of Fire DMG.
 Charged ATK SEQ 1 pulls surrounding enemies, CD: 3s. | No

 !!! note
     It's important to note here that the 2nd Ego signet that you'll choose depends on whether or not you have Uriel or An Utu.
 With Uriel, your VK should be strong enough to have so much damage overflow that simply getting Wild Flare will be enough for the entirety of the remainder of the run.
 However, if you either don't have it, or you want the comfortable option, you can just take Burning Flow and later on if you do get a 3rd Ego door, take Wild Flare.
+Additionally, if your pick is Wild Flare, then Burning Flow becomes a good 3rd Ego signet to take if you get a 3rd Ego door later in your run.

 !!! note
     Additionally, if your pick is Wild Flare, then Burning Flow becomes a good 3rd Ego signet to take if you get a 3rd Ego door later in your run.